 4810 Educational Internship

 Meets special needs for independent study and internship in professional education.
-GRADE: CR/NC.
+Grade of C or better required.
 CONSENT: Department.
-REPEAT: May be repeated (total credits not to exceed 6 hrs.).
+REPEAT: May be repeated; total credit not to exceed 6 hours.
 OFFERED: As needed.

 4850 Reading Clinic 4 hrs. (arranged)